-Sure, people will tell you there’s no excuse, but working 14 hour days can really hinder your drive to go run on a treadmill for 3 miles.
+Sure, people will tell you there’s no excuse, but working 14 hour days can really hinder your drive to go run on a treadmill for 3 miles after leaving the office.
 You can get a fun, fast, functional, fat incinerating workout at home with nothing more than 20 minutes and a set of dumbbells.

 What sucks more than plodding along on the treadmill to get in your cardio?
 Nothing.
 Doing the same thing over, and over, and over again sucks!
 Its as bad as watching paint dry and it takes forever.You know, you’ve got to drive to the gym, go find a treadmill, do your hour, walk back to your car, and then drive all the way back home.
 It can take up to 2 hours to get in a 1 hour workout.
 Blah!

 - Your hour on the treadmill is actually completely unnecessary